|V3 + Ü1 (6 ECTS credits)|

 - A comprehensive python tutorial which is quite long

-- This subsection gives an overview of python data structures such as list, dictionaries etc. (Again a sub topic of above link)
+- This subsection gives an overview of python data structures such as list, dictionaries etc. (Again a sub-topic of the above link)

 - A basic numpy tutorial